 A pretty safe bet if you own an older Motorola, Samsung, LG, BlackBerry, or Sony Xperia phone, or numerous HTC and Xiaomi phones, is to opt for a charger that complies with Qualcomm Quick Charge 3.0 technology.
 Like OnePlus’s Warp Charge, Quick Charge is a proprietary charging technology, but it can be found on a wide variety of devices powered by Qualcomm chipsets from different manufacturers.
 Motorola and Samsung even base the proprietary Adaptive Fast Charge and TurboPower systems on it.

-To ensure the charger remains useful for the future, thishas a USB Type-A port along with a USB Type-C port, which is important if you have an older phone.
-Alternatively, if you only want USB Type-A ports and guaranteed Quick Charge 2.0 and 3.0 support, may be for you.
+To ensure the charger remains useful for the future, this Aukey dual-port wall charger has a USB Type-A port along with a USB Type-C port, which is important if you have an older phone.
+Alternatively, if you only want USB Type-A ports and guaranteed Quick Charge 2.0 and 3.0 support, this Aukey charger may be for you.

 Charging your smartphone was never this awkward, or ever required so much technical knowledge, but times have changed.
 However, once you have purchased the right charger, and have given yourself some room for device upgrades and additions in the future, it shouldn’t be one you have to make often.